On the Model Theory of Second-Order Objects: Introduction

-We then consider two applications of this model-theoretic toolkit.
-First, in \cref{Lindstrom}, we use the machinery introduced in the previous sections to show that the elementary team logic $\fot$ introduced by Kontinen and Yang in~\cite{MR4594292} satisfies a version of Lindström's Theorem.
-Finally, we conclude the article in \cref{section:complete_theories} by focusing on the problem of classifying models of complete existential second-order theories.
+We then consider an application of this model-theoretic toolkit in \cref{Lindstrom}, where we use the machinery introduced in the previous sections to show that the elementary team logic $\fot$ introduced by Kontinen and Yang in~\cite{MR4594292} satisfies a version of Lindström's theorem.
+The main tool utilized in the proofs is the direct limit construction from \cref{colimits.subsection}.
+Finally, we conclude the article with a more model-theoretically oriented addendum in \cref{section:complete_theories}, where we focus on the problem of classifying models of complete existential second-order theories.
 We prove, in particular, two versions of categoricity transfer: one from uncountable to countable cardinals (\cref{ESO categoricity transfer down to countable}) and one from countable to uncountable cardinals (\cref{ESO categoricity transfer up to uncountable}).
-These two results also show how the spectrum function of an existential second-order theory depends in many cases on the stability properties of its first-order reduct, and it also displays that the present work has many potential connections to the standard elementary model theory.
+These two results show how the spectrum function of an existential second-order theory depends in many cases on the stability properties of its first-order reduct, and they also display that the present work has many potential connections to the standard elementary model theory. \cref{section:complete_theories} is fairly independent from \cref{Section_AEC}.